 Stop

 If you want to stop, tell your doctor or nurse.
 This is called: withdrawing your consent.
 You do not have to explain why you want to stop.
 You get the treatment you would normally get.
+If you ask, we can delete all your data from our records and not use it for future research.
+But if your data has already been shared with researchers, they are still allowed to use it in their studies.

 Your decision